createyourpersonalaccount/sysprog21/README.md

 - [X] What is the `loff_t*` parameter in the `.read` operations of `struct file_operations` and `struct proc_ops`?

     The offset is the current position in the file.
 The read operation gets called again and again until a `0` is returned.
+Notice it is us who advance the offset via a simple `+=`.